PhilipMouris/scalable-tinder-backend/README.md

 ## To Run the Full Application:

 ### In Terminal:

-1- sudo rabbitmq-server
-2- In a new terminal shell,  sudo gedit  /etc/haproxy/haproxy.cfg
-3- In text editor, Replace the content of haproxy.cfg with /resources/haproxy.cfg
+1- In text editor, Replace the content of haproxy.cfg with /resources/haproxy.cfg
-4- sudo haproxy -f /etc/haproxy/haproxy.cfg
+2- Run startup bash file in /Backend
-5- In IntelliJ, load the maven dependencies from pom.xml
+3- In IntelliJ, load the maven dependencies from pom.xml
-6- Run "RunBackEnd.java".
+4- Run "RunBackEnd.java".

+To Run Arangodb web interface go to http://localhost:8529 after running bash script (Username: root, password is empty) For Postgresql run pgadmin username is postgres and password is vm, hostname is localhost
 ### The Load-Balancer Path is 127.0.0.1:90, all requests will be sent to this address.

 Sample Request: